Rayshaun Kizer: Green Bay Blizzard

 Kizer played for the Green Bay Blizzard of the af2 during the 2009 season.
 He played in 17 games for the Blizzard, recording 65 tackles, 4 interceptions, 15 pass break-ups, one forced fumble, and 2 fumble recoveries.
 He was awarded Defensive Player of the Week honors in the American Conference Finals Game after sealing the victory with a game-ending interception.

 Orlando Predators

 Kizer played for the Orlando Predators from 2010 to 2011.
-He led the Arena Football League in interceptions with 12 his rookie year in 2010, earning First Team All-Arena honors.
+He led the Arena Football League in interceptions with 12 his rookie year in 2010, earning first-team All-Arena honors.
 He set a new AFL record when he recorded 16 interceptions during the 2011 season.
-Kizer was also named First Team All-Arena for the second consecutive year.
+Kizer was also named first-team All-Arena for the second consecutive year.

-Montreal Alouettes
+Montreal Alouettes (second stint)

-Kizer was signed to the practice squad of the Montreal Alouettes on September 27, 2011.
+Kizer was signed to the practice squad of the Alouettes on September 27, 2011.
 He was released by the Alouettes on October 6, 2011.